locka99/cpp-to-rust-book/features_of_rust/closures.md

 cout << sum() << endl;
 ```

-We can see from the output that multiply() has captured immutable copies of the values, whereas sum() is sensitive to changes to the variables:
+We can see from the output that `multiply()` has captured immutable copies of the values in `v1` and `v2`, whereas `sum()` is sensitive to changes to the variables because it has captured references to them:

 ```
 20